 For the sake of this discussion, I will be referring to Natural Gas.
 Although Liquid Propane and the additives used in its production have a different chemical makeup than Natural Gas, the basic premise below applies to both gases.

-Ventless logs do in fact produce an unmistakeable odor.
-There is no way of preventing this, it is simply the nature of burning natural gas in your home without exhausting the fumes up a chimney.
-In a perfect world, the natural byproduct of burning "pure" natural gas is water vapor and carbon dioxide, and many people believe that burning natural gas in your home should produce no odor...so they think there is something awry with their ventless logs when they produce a smell.
+Ventless logs do in fact produce an unmistakable odor, some more so than others depending on the quality of the brand.
+There is no way of preventing this, it is simply the nature of burning gas in your home without exhausting the fumes up a chimney.
+In a perfect world, the natural byproduct of burning "pure" natural gas is water vapor and carbon dioxide, neither of which have an odor.
+But gas is never 100% pure, so we end up with other byproducts.

 The chemical formula that describes the combustion of Methane Gas (natural gas in it's purest form) shows how Methane gas is made up of Carbon and Hydrogen molecules.
 When burned, the Carbon combines with Oxygen producing carbon dioxide and the Hydrogen combines with Oxygen to produce Water Vapor.
 Both of which are odorless non-toxic gases.
 If the gas does not burn completely, then some of the carbon molecules remain as carbon (soot) and some of them combine with a single oxygen molecule and produce Carbon Monoxide (which is still an odorless gas).
 The final byproduct of the reaction is the production of heat (-890 kJ/mol).
 Here's the formula: